Skip to Content

 A tour is not necessarily required for the Maligne Canyon icewalk, but we do recommend it.
 Icewalk tours are affordable, and it’s much easier and safer to go as part of a tour, so we think it’s definitely worth it.

-For one thing, you’ll have a professional to guide you when you do the ice walk as part of a tour.
-For another, it saves you from having to buy safety gear like a helmet and crampons, as the tour company will provide this for you.
-(When we did it a helmet wasn’t required, but nowadays, tours all provide helmets to protect from potential falling ice.)
+You’ll have a professional as a guide, which is just an extra level of security, especially if you’ve never done an icewalk before!
+It also saves you from having to buy safety gear like a helmet and crampons, as the tour company will provide this for you.
+(When we did it a helmet wasn’t required, but nowadays, tours all provide helmets to protect from potential falling ice).

-You can check all details and book our recommended icewalk tour online here!
+You can check all the details and book your Maligne Canyon Icewalk in advance here.

 12. How much does it cost to visit Maligne Canyon?